Art and Design

 Useful website: www.edexcel.com

 Coursework: Coursework is ongoing over the two year course.
 Students work on three units which are submitted for assessment.
+Pupils work in a sketchbook and produce large pieces of artwork.

 Welcome to the world of Business.
 It’s what’s happening now!

 Everything that goes on in the world has some connection with the subject of Business.
-From the very minute you get up in the morning to your journey home in the evening you will have had some interaction with the subject.
+From the very minute you get up in the morning, to your journey home in the evening, you will have had some interaction with the subject.
 De La Salle offers a very modern and exciting business curriculum with a wide range of options for you to choose to help you prepare for your future.

 The department allows students the unique opportunity to study a subject that will prepare them for their future in whatever direction their life takes them.